 Beyond things like missing work, your lawyer’s mistakes may have also prevented you from earning the best income available to you.
 If this is the case, you can recover the difference in a legal malpractice lawsuit.

 In some cases, an attorney’s misconduct can cause you to suffer physical ailments.
-If you needed to seek medical care for your suffering, you can recover damages for your medical expenses.
+If you were in need of medical care for your suffering, you can recover damages for your medical expenses.

 Why Floridians Wronged by a Lawyer Should File a Legal Malpractice Claim